How is osteosarcoma found?

 Pain and swelling

-Pain in a bone is the most common symptom of osteosarcoma.
+Pain in a bone is the most common symptom.
 At first, the pain may come and go.
 It might be worse at night.
 The pain gets worse with activity and may cause a limp if the tumor is in a leg.

 Swelling in the area of the pain may not happen until weeks later.
 Depending on where the tumor is, you may be able to feel a lump.